- Emergency Management

-We have several local media outlets that participate in the EAS.
+We have several local media outlets that participate in the Emergency Alert System (EAS).

 The following radio stations participate in the Emergency Alert System:

 All of these radio stations will tone out and then broadcast EAS statements, preempting the current programming.
 Once again, your radio must be on and you must be tuned to one of these radio stations to receive the alert.
-Be advised that FM 90.3 KUWJ (NPR) will generally only make EAS statements for statewide emergencies as opposed to local emergencies since the station is based in Laramie.
+Be advised that FM 90.3 KUWJ (NPR) is a local EAS station, but will generally only make EAS statements for statewide emergencies as opposed to local emergencies since the station is based in Laramie.
+Generally all stations above with the exception of KMLT will have on-air DJs that will broadcast follow up reporting on the emergency.

 Satellite Radio & Television